aurotones/Z370M-ITX-ac-macOS-OpenCore/README.md

 * Wifi + BT: BCM94360CS2 with adapter

 ## Post-install
 * SmUUID and Serial Number generation for iMessage.
-Search the forums!
+Search the forums!<br>
+Use [ProperTree](https://github.com/corpnewt/ProperTree) to edit plist files!
+Softwares such as OpenCore Configurator corrupts the file!

 ## Optional
 * Turn iGPU dual monitor on in BIOS to use Sidecar with AMD GPU or any other compatible external GPU